 These were very small communities where most of the villagers knew one another, where the pace was slow – slow in the sense that other neighbors had adequate opportunity to attend to the affairs of others…and to talk with one another about them…particularly when those affairs are salacious.

-Mary, would have been cause for extended and repeated conversations; conversations which eventually reached Joseph’s ears.
+Surely, the observations made by the expert midwives of the village about the pregnancy of Joachim and Anne’s daughter, Mary, would have been cause for extended and repeated conversations; conversations which eventually reached Joseph’s ears.
 Explicitly, we are told that before they lived together, Mary was found with child by unnamed others.

 These are the facts of the method chosen by God to enter time and change the course of human history.
 One which simmers under the tender, peaceful, and magical scenes of the small family under the star or Hallmark cozy images on Christmas cards.

-She speaks rarely.
+Mary speaks rarely.
 Mostly we read that she ponders: Simeon’s words in her heart, then later, those of her son.
 From the very beginning, Mary has been slandered, misinterpreted, and vilified.
 Chosen from the beginning of time to be the God-Bearer, she is a woman of profound silence and mystery.
 Strangely fitting, for what words or language could be used to describe a faith and trust no other human has ever known?

 Amidst the holiday music, the Christmas lights and the relentless commercial cheer of this season, I think of this impossibly young woman-Full of grace-traveling the ninety mile or so journey from Nazareth to Bethlehem.

 Mary lived the truth of what seems wholly absurd.
 She trusted that the impossible was reality.